stringparser/utils-debug/readme.md

 All `console.log`s of that file will not print to `stdout` if there is no **DEBUG** environment variable set.

-With that, just run it as you usually do with [debug](https://github.com/visionmedia/debug) but instead of using some label you wrote on the source code of some file, **use the path of the file** relative to the project.
-That is if you project looks like below
+If there is a **DEBUG** environment variable, just run it as you usually do with [debug](https://github.com/visionmedia/debug) but instead of using some label you wrote on the source code of some file **use the path of the file** relative to the project.
+That is, if you project looks like below

 ```
 project-dir
- |-- lib
+ |-lib
    |--> code.js
- |-- test
-     |--> code.js
- |-- index.js
+ |-index.js
 ```

-and want to debug `lib/code.js`
+and want to debug `lib/code.js` go ahead and write `DEBUG=lib/code node index.js`.

+Yes, the extension is not necessary.

 ## why